shane-kerr/ripe-542bis/README.md

 ## 2. Working Group Chairs and Co-Chairs

-WG chairs and co-chairs should always make it clear whether they speak on behalf of themselves, the organisations they work for or the WG for which they are chair or co-chair.
+WG chairs and co-chairs should always make it clear whether they speak on behalf of themselves, the organisations they work for, or the WG for which they are co-chair.

-RIPE WGs have two different ways of dividing up the responsibilities of the WG chair(s): WG Chair Model and Equal Co-Chair Model.
-The model that is used depends upon the specific needs, history and set-up of a particular WG.

-### i) WG Chair Model

-In this model, a WG chair has overall responsibility for the WG and can be supported by co-chairs.
-These co-chairs can assist with general WG support and can deputise for the WG chair if he/she is not able to attend a RIPE Meeting.

-### ii) Equal Co-Chair Model
+RIPE WG operation under a co-chair model.
 In this model, the co-chairs share the responsibility for RIPE Policy Development Process (PDP) and RIPE Meeting activities.
 The co-chairs act together to make any formal statements (for example on policy development) that are relevant to their WG.
 For each RIPE Meeting, one of the co-chairs serves as the primary contact for the WG and for session organisational matters.

-The number of chairs and co-chairs of each WG should not exceed three (3).
+A WG has either 2 or 3 co-chairs.

 ## 3. Creating Working Group Charters